Medication interaction screening for psychedelics

 While most psychedelics have been proven to be relatively safe, some of them are more taxing on the body than others, and some interact in harmful ways with other drugs or medications.

-Some people who have un-diagnosed mental disorders or a strong genetic predisposition to mental disorders could have their disorder triggered early by psychedelics.
+Some people have undiagnosed mental disorders or a strong genetic predisposition to specific disorders that could have their “disorder” triggered by psychedelics.

-You don’t want to expose yourself to unnecessary medical or psychological risks when you are not yet ready medically and/or emotionally.
+You don’t want to expose yourself to unnecessary medical or psychological risks when you are not yet ready physically, emotionally, medically and/or even spiritually of philosophically.

 Medications

-If you are on medication, you will receive medical advice on the potential risks.
-Psychedelic psychiatry provides a preliminary diagnosis plus an assessment of any medical or psychological risks.
+If you are on medication, you will receive advice on the potential risks.
+Psychedelic psychiatry provides no diagnosis nor an assessment of any kind.
+Our connected professionals provide medical drug interaction advice and explain possible risks.

-We provide independent medical advice.
 We do not endorse or promote any substance.
-We promote medical safety and professional advice.
+We promote medical safety and receiving professional advice.

 Psychedelics are NOT for everyone!
 And sometimes not yet.
-Book a call and inform yourself.
 Be safe.